DimitriDeSchuyter/linux-essentials-install/README.md

 # Linux essentials: INSTALL
+Create a .env file in the /home/pi directory.

 Installation scripts containing libraries and executables:
 - Installation of 'Depuydt' python libraries and binaries
 - Installation of Docker and Docker-Compose